Skip to main content

 ORION Trial Overview

-AMX0035 is not currently approved by any regulatory agency for the use in PSP.
+AMX0035 is not currently approved by any regulatory agency for use in PSP.

 The trial will compare the safety and effectiveness of AMX0035 to placebo.
 A placebo looks and tastes the same as the investigational drug and is given the same way.
 However, the placebo does not contain the investigational drug.